A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsection{End-to-End (E2E) Architecture}

 One limitation of detection models with a two-stage architecture is their high dependency on extracted features.
 The performance of classifiers can vary significantly depending on the chosen input features.
 Additionally, information lost during feature extraction is often irretrievable, such as the neglect of phase information when using power spectrum features.
-Therefore, E2E architectures have garnered more attention for audio anti-spoofing model development \cite{chintha2020recurrent, khan2023battling, yi2023audio}.
-In E2E models, the entire process, from input to output, is encapsulated within a single network, eliminating the need for separate front-end feature processing and back-end classifier engineering stages.
+Therefore, E2E architectures have gained more attention for speech Deepfake detection model development \cite{chintha2020recurrent, khan2023battling}.
+In E2E models, the entire process is encapsulated within a single network, eliminating the need for separate front-end feature processing and back-end classifier engineering stages.
 However, many proposed architectures claimed as E2E models actually utilize a learnable SincNet filter with fixed cutoff frequencies and Mel scales to extract a 2D spectral-temporal feature map.
-The use of learnable cutoff frequencies in the audio anti-spoofing task may lead to overfitting, and the pre-determined settings make them not truly representative of E2E models.
+The use of learnable cutoff frequencies in the speech Deepfake detection task may lead to overfitting, and the pre-determined settings make them not truly representative of E2E models.

 Ma et al. \cite{Ma2021RWResnet} present a genuinely E2E architecture by directly obtaining embedding from the raw waveform using a 1D convolutional layer with a kernel size of 3 followed by ResNet blocks.
 They also enhance the model by incorporating a 1D convolutional layer and BN layer into the skip connection of ResNet blocks, thus extending the perceptual information range.
 Hua et al. \cite{hua2021towards} modify the kernel size of the first 1D convolutional layer to 7 to capture longer-range dependencies.
+Wu et al. \cite{Wu2020FeatureGenuinization} construct a stack of convolutional layers and convolutional transpose layers acting as a genuinization transformer, which is similar to an autoencoder to learn the characteristics of bona fide speech and amplify differences between fake and real speech.
 Fang et al. \cite{fang2021voice} introduces an E2E model based on Res2Net blocks, wherein information from previous subsegments undergoes another convolutional layer with a kernel size of 1 before being added to the current subsegment.
 Conversely, the E2E ConvNet architecture proposed by \cite{ma2022convnext} alternates between 1D convolutional layers and original Res2Net blocks, while appending a channel attention layer to the end of each Res2Net block, assigning channel-dependent weights.